tejaskh3/metanet-whitepaper/README.md

 - User Interface and Browser Integration: Offers a user-friendly interface integrated with web browsers.

 ### Workflow
-As you all know week second is to create a whitepaper for all the following thing given below.
-So, I would like to request you to read (contribution guidlines)[/CONTRIBUTION.md]
+As you all know, the second step is to create a whitepaper for all the following things given below.
+So, I would like to request you to **read the [Contribution Guidelines](CONTRIBUTION.md) for more details**.
+Go through it before contributing.

 - [Problem Statement](#problem-statement)
 - [Problem Background](#problem-background)